Student Climate Action Challenge

-- Action Teams will present their projects at the Flagstaff Youth Climate Summit.
+- Present their projects at the Flagstaff Youth Climate Summit.

-- Sign up to participate in the Challenge here by January 15th, 2018
+Sign up to participate in the Challenge here by January 19th using this link.

-- Sign-up for the Summit and apply for Climate Action Award
+- Optional: apply for the Climate Action Award.

-- Projects must identify and address an issue related to climate change that is relevant to Flagstaff, Northern Arizona, or the Colorado Plateau.
+- Projects should identify and address an issue related to climate change that is relevant to Flagstaff, Northern Arizona, or the Colorado Plateau.